payel5997/Data-Incubator-Challenge/README.md

 # Data-Incubator-Challenge
+Thank you for considering my application to the Data Incubator Fellows program!

+The purpose of this repo is to provide the full code and context for my answers to the admissions challenge for the session beginning April 2019.
+# Challenge Question 1
+R script of challenge question 1 can be found [here](https://github.com/payel5997/Data-Incubator-Challenge/blob/master/challenge_question_1.R)

+# Challenge Question 2
+Python script for challenge question 2 can be found [here] (https://github.com/payel5997/Data-Incubator-Challenge/blob/master/challenge_question_2.py)

+# Project Proposal
 1. Introduction
 The reliability of structures in case of an earthquake depends on the performance of the individual structures and components during and after an earthquake which in turn depends on the structural resilience during the hazard.
 Between 1985 and 2014, the annual earthquake-related losses have increased from US$ 14 billion to US$ 140 billion and the corresponding average affected population has increased from 60 million people to 179 million people [Ref.
 1].
 Seismic risk assessment constitutes a key element to support decisions and actions to reduce potential loss of financial resources as well as human life.